Gherkin

 switches - any will do, cherry, gateron… your call or that of your wallet.
 I have zilents on my main keyboard and aqua zilents on my cyberdeck.
 I decided to stick with the brand but I tried their standard Zealio ones this time.
 Not disappointed.

 keycaps - Again, as long as they match your switches, any will do.
 I wish I had the Vans 8BitDo set.
-But alas I can't find it anywhere and it looks like Vans is not in business anymore, so this ones from amazon were the closer thing I found on the web.
+But alas I can't find it anywhere and it looks like Vans is not in business anymore, so this ones from amazon were the closest thing I found on the web.

 stl files - for the bottom plate if you choose to use the one I designed